Hackers Display Their Boldness by Hitting D.C. Police With Ransomware

 Russian hackers even infiltrated the Department of Homeland Security.

 Two weeks ago, Biden hit Russia with sanctions in response to the SolarWinds hack.
-The U.S. will also sanction six Russian tech companies that support Russian intelligence services’ cyber program.
+The U.S. will also sanction six Russian tech companies that support Russian intelligence services’ cyber programs.
 Nearly two-thirds of cybersecurity experts think his response was sufficient.

 Check out this video on the sanctions:

-While it’s clearly not yet enough to strike serious fear in the hearts of hackers, it’s a start.
+While it’s not yet enough to strike serious fear in the hearts of hackers, it’s a start.

 Featured image by DCStockPhotography of Shutterstock.com